wacncontent/CustomizeTool/addCommentOutput/articles/expressroute/expressroute-faqs.md

 You will not lose connectivity if one of the cross connections fails.
 A redundant connection is available to support the load of your network.
 You can additionally create multiple circuits in a different peering location to achieve failure resilience.

 ### Do I have to configure both links to get the service to work?
-If you are connecting through a NSP, the NSP takes care of configuring redundant links on your behalf.
-If you are already co-located at an EXP, you must configure two LAN links to the EXP cloud exchange platform.
-If you connect to an EXP through a single WAN link from your private datacenter, you need to terminate the WAN link on your own router at the EXP, and then configure two LAN links to the EXP cloud exchange platform.
+If you are connecting through a partner that provides layer 3 services, the partner takes care of configuring redundant links on your behalf.
+However, if you are already co-located at a cloud exchange provider, you must configure two LAN links to the cloud exchange platform.
+If you connect to the cloud provider through a single WAN link from your private datacenter, you need to terminate the WAN link on your own router and then configure two LAN links to the cloud exchange platform.

 ### Can I extend one of my VLANs to Azure using ExpressRoute?
 No. We do not support layer 2 connectivity extensions into Azure.